r007ed/hello-world/README.md

 # hello-world
 Better than a suppository.

-I'm an guy pretending to be an IT Guy pretending to be a developer.
+I'm a guy pretending to be an IT Guy pretending to be a developer.